Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Cautious Optimism

 where constant $\eta > 0$ is a constant that caps the maximum learning rate, $\alpha$ is a key parameter of the algorithm, and the convex conjugate $\psi_{\mathcal{X}}^*(\lambda \at\^t)$ defined as

-We refer to this problem (\Cref{eq:dynamic_learning_rate}) as the \emph{learning rate control problem}.
-In our analysis, we will demonstrate that if $\psi$ is a $\gamma$-IL regularizer, it suffices to choose $\alpha \ge 4 \gamma + \mu$ in the learning rate control problem~\ref{eq:dynamic_learning_rate}.
+We refer to this problem~\eqref{eq:dynamic_learning_rate} as the \emph{learning rate control problem}.
+In our analysis, we will demonstrate that if $\psi$ is a $\gamma$-IL regularizer, it suffices to choose $\alpha \ge 4 \gamma + \mu$ in the learning rate control problem~\eqref{eq:dynamic_learning_rate}.
 We recall that, this is step corresponds to Line~\ref{line:oftrl0} of the \ours Algorithm is outlined in \Cref{algo:cftrl}.

 Under normal operating conditions, when the maximum regret $\max_k \{\at\^t[k]\}$ accumulated over actions is not excessively negative, the optimal learning rate remains fixed at $\lambda\^t = \eta$, corresponding to a regime with a constant step size for \OFTRL.
-However, as the maximum regret decreases further into negative values, the optimal $\lambda\^t$ gradually shrinks toward $0$, effectively reducing the player's reliance on past observations and thereby learning.
+However, as the maximum regret decreases further into negative values, the optimal $\lambda\^t$ gradually shrinks toward $0$, effectively degrading the player's performance by reducing their reliance on past observations, history of the game and thereby learning.

-In the extreme case where $\lambda\^t \to 0$, the player's decision-making is entirely governed by the regularizer, leading to actions drawn from the distribution $\argmin_{\vx \in \mathcal{X}} \psi(\vx)$.
-If the regularizer $\psi$ is symmetric with respect to the permutation of the actions, then the player starts to act uniformly among its actions.
+In the extreme case where $\lambda\^t \to 0$, the player’s decision-making is entirely governed by the regularizer, leading to actions drawn from the distribution $\argmin_{\vx \in \mathcal{X}} \psi(\vx)$.
+If the regularizer $\psi$ is symmetric with respect to permutations of the actions, for example, when $\psi$ is negative entropy, then the player acts uniformly over its actions.
+In \Cref{fig:learning_rate_regime}, we summarize the dynamics of the learning rate as a function of the maximum regret under symmetric regularizers $\psi$.

 \Cref{fig:learning_rate_map} illustrates how the learning rate $\lambda\^t$ varies as a function of optimistic cumulative regrets in a two-action scenario, considering different choices of the regularizer $\psi$.
 Notably, across all cases, $\lambda\^t$ remains a monotonically non-increasing function of $\{\at\^t[1]\}$ and $\{\at\^t[2]\}$, highlighting the structured dependence of the learning rate on regret dynamics.